htibrewal/internship/README.md

 # internship
-A web development project on internship
+A small web development project on internship